kvasdopil/ui-gen/docs/MEMORY.md

   - Highlights selected prompt with blue border and background
   - **Dynamic Labels**: Shows "What you want to create" for empty screens, "What you would like to change" for screens with existing prompts
   - Modification input field with dynamic placeholder text
+  - **Auto-Focus**: Textarea automatically focuses when "Modify" button is clicked, allowing immediate typing
-  - Ctrl/Cmd+Enter to submit modifications
+  - Ctrl/Cmd+Enter to submit modifications (keyboard shortcut support)
   - **Create Button Fix**: Uses `onMouseDown` with `preventDefault()` instead of `onClick` to prevent blur event from dismissing the panel when textarea is focused
     - Prevents `onBlur` handler from closing the form before `handleCreate` can execute
     - Ensures form stays open and create action completes successfully